IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/ex1.2-using-action-sequences/sequences.md

       ...
   ```

-  As you can, the sequence was stopped at the failed action `fail`.
+  As you can, the sequence was stopped at the failed action that we named `fail`.

 {% hint style="info" %}
 The use of **Sequences is an "advanced" technique** that can bring Serverless applications to life, but even more-advanced Compositions are possible using Conditional logic constructs that are not covered in this introductory course.